Joint Bayesian calibration and map-making for intensity mapping experiments: Statistical model

 Less abstractly, we propose a flicker noise model with the covariance diagonal in continuous Fourier transform (CFT) space.
 Using the Wiener-Khinchin theorem, we define the noise correlation function directly from the analytic PSD: \be (\NCov{\text{corr}})_{aa'} = \xi(t_{a'}-t_a) \equiv \int \frac{\diff{f}}{2\pi} P_{\deltaG}(f) e^{ i f(t_{a'}\minus t_a)} , \ee where we have defined the two-point autocorrelation function of gain variation, $\xi$.
 By substituting Eq.~(\ref{eq: PSD deltaG}) we get the following analytical form of $\xi$ \footnote{This correlation function can be implemented in Python with {\tt mpmath}, but we use \textsc{MomentEmu} \citep{zhang2025general} to create an emulator, which speeds up the evaluation by approximately 1,720 times compared to the original {\tt mpmath} code.}

-where $\Gamma$ is the incomplete gamma function and ``$\mathrm{Re}[A]$'' is the real part of $A$.
+where $\tau = t_{a'}-t_a$ represents the time separation between data points; $\Gamma$ is the incomplete gamma function and ``$\mathrm{Re}[A]$'' is the real part of $A$.
 For $\tau < 0$ we have $\xi(\tau)=\xi(-\tau)$; for $\tau=0$ the integral can be evaluated directly, which gives $\xi(0)= \frac{1}{\alpha-1} \frac{f_c}{\pi}\left(\frac{f_0}{f_c}\right)^\alpha$.
 Using this correlation function, we can compute the proper time domain covariance matrix, which is then used to define the likelihood or simulate $1/f$ noise.
-Figure~\ref{fig: flicker model comparisons} compares our analytical model with the conventional approach.
+Figure~\ref{fig: flicker model comparisons} compares our analytical model with the conventional approach, using parameters representative of MeerKLASS: the cutoff frequency is set to $f_c = 1/T_{\rm obs}$, where $T_{\rm obs}$ is the duration of a single scan, and the knee frequency is $f_0 = 0.001$,Hz, a typical value identified for MeerKAT receivers in \citet{li2021h}.
 An additional discussion on full gain modelling can be found in Appendix~\ref{appendix: a gain model}.

-\subsection{System temperature model}
+\subsubsection{System temperature model}

 The system temperature can be modelled as the sum of several components: sky emission, receiver temperature, and contributions from ground and atmospheric effects \citep{wang2021h}.
 For measurements using internal calibration sources, we also need to account for the intentional signal injection, but with known specific characteristics.